tektoncd/pipeline/docs/container-contract.md

 ## Entrypoint

-When containers are run in a `Task`, the `entrypoint` of the container will be overwritten with a custom binary that ensures the containers within the `Task`pod are executed in the specified order.
+When containers are run in a `Task`, the `entrypoint` of the container will be overwritten with a custom binary that ensures the containers within the `Task` pod are executed in the specified order.
 As such, it is always recommended to explicitly specify a command.

 When `command` is not explicitly set, the controller will attempt to lookup the entrypoint from the remote registry.
-If the image is a private registry, the service account should include an [ImagePullSecret](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#add-imagepullsecrets-to-a-service-account)
+If the image is a private registry, the service account should include an [ImagePullSecret](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#add-imagepullsecrets-to-a-service-account).

-Due to this metadata lookup, if you use a private image as a step inside a `Task`, the build-pipeline controller needs to be able to access that registry.
+The build-pipeline controller will use the `ImagePullSecret` of the service account, and if service account is empty, `default` is assumed.
+Next is falling back to docker config added in a `.docker/config.json` at `$HOME/.docker/config.json`.
-The simplest way to accomplish this is to add a `.docker/config.json` at `$HOME/.docker/config.json`, which will then be used by the controller when performing the lookup
+If none of these credentials are available the controller will try to lookup the image anonymously.

 For example, in the following Task with the images, `gcr.io/cloud-builders/gcloud` and `gcr.io/cloud-builders/docker`, the